Hearst Native American Scholarship

 - A person having origins in any of the original peoples of North and South America (including Central America) and who maintains tribal affiliation or community attachment.

-In the MPA Financial Aid Awards Application, submit a 100 word essay that addresses this prompt:
+In the MPA Financial Aid Awards Application, submit a maximum 100 word essay that addresses this prompt:

 - First, state your *tribal affiliation*.
 Then, describe your commitment to the education of Native American youth as well as your commitment to a Native American community.